changyuheng/macos-application-location.py/README.md

 # macos-application-location.py

-This tiny module helps you to obtain the path of an Application (.app) on macOS.
+This tiny module helps you to obtain the path of an Application (.app) that the current process is running from on macOS.

 ## Installation